Market Wise: 1943: five-year-old season

 Market Wise raced at age five in 1943.
 On the way to being voted American Co-Champion Older Male Horse, he won the Massachusetts Handicap and the Narragansett Special.
 In the Massachusetts Handicap in July, Market Wise carried top weight of 126 pounds and won with an "amazing last-minute burst" in a stakes record of 1:52.6 despite sustaining a "spread foot".
 Two months later in the Narragansett Special, he produced a powerful late run to catch Air Master in the closing stages, with Thumbs Up third and Shut Out fourth.
 He returned to the winners' circle limping badly after sustaining a quarter crack.

 In December, Market Wise, described as "Mr. Rags to Riches," topped the annual poll of writers and broadcasters conducted by Turf and Sports Digest magazine for the title of American Champion Older Male Horse with 176 points, ahead of Thumbs Up (171), Shut Out (154), and Devil Diver (138).
 The rival Daily Racing Form award went to Devil Diver.

 Stud record

 Retired to stud, Market Wise met with modest success as a stallion.
-In addition to multiple stakes winner Wise Margin, he sired the very speedy To Market, a colt who in 1952 set two track records for 1+1/4 mi with a time of 2:01.40 in both the Massachusetts Handicap at Suffolk Downs in Boston and the Hawthorne Gold Cup Handicap at Hawthorne Race Course in Chicago.
+In addition to multiple stakes winner Wise Margin, he sired To Market, a colt who in 1952 set two track records for 1+1/4 mi with a time of 2:01.40 in both the Massachusetts Handicap at Suffolk Downs in Boston and the Hawthorne Gold Cup Handicap at Hawthorne Race Course in Chicago.
 To Market sired Hurry to Market, the 1963 American Co-Champion Two-Year-Old Colt.